mcherneski/NumberGoUp_Hardhat/README.md

 The contract has been tested and optimized for batch operations, with the following maximum limits:

 1. Transfer Limits:
-   - Exempt to non-exempt: 323 tokens
+   - Exempt to non-exempt (Minting): 400 tokens (28.5M gas total)
-   - Non-exempt to non-exempt: 76 tokens
+   - Non-exempt to non-exempt: 400 tokens (22.8M gas total)
+   - Non-exempt to exempt (Burning): 700 tokens (9.8M gas total)
-   - Non-exempt to exempt: 250 tokens
+   - Exempt to exempt: Tested up to 10,000 tokens (constant ~52.5K gas)
    - These limits are due to gas constraints and queue operations

 2. Staking Limits:
-   - Maximum batch stake: 46 tokens
+   - Maximum batch stake: 400 tokens (based on transfer limits)
-   - Maximum batch unstake: 46 tokens (same as staking)
+   - Maximum batch unstake: 400 tokens (same as staking)
    - Limits are based on gas usage for queue management

 3. Gas Considerations:
-   - Limits are based on a block gas limit of 30M gas
+   - Limits are based on a block gas limit of 50M gas
    - Actual limits may vary slightly based on network conditions
    - Operations near the limits should include sufficient gas margin

 4. Best Practices:
-   - Keep batch sizes well below limits for safety
+   - Keep batch sizes well below limits for safety (recommend 80% of max)
    - Consider breaking large operations into multiple smaller batches
    - Monitor gas usage when approaching limits
    - Include appropriate gas limits in client applications